-There are other over-the-counter devices to remove cerumen that physicians recommend.
+There are other over-the-counter devices to remove cerumen that physicians do not recommend.
 Cotton swabs are commonly used but should be avoided, as they may worsen the impaction or cause a perforation of the tympanic membrane.
 Another common home remedy is ear candling.
 This involves a hollow tube coated in beeswax.
 One end is inserted into the ear canal, and the other is ignited.
-It is marketed to have a "chimney effect," created by the pull of air from the ignited candle.
+It is falsely claimed to have a "chimney effect," created by the pull of air from the ignited candle.
 This procedure is strongly recommended against by the United States Food and Drug Administration as it is ineffective and has the potential for injury.

 |||Michaudet C,Malaty J, Cerumen Impaction: Diagnosis and Management.
 American family physician.
 2018 Oct 15; [PubMed PMID: 30277727]|